jamesrayman/Ero/docs/euclid.md

 There is a built in standard library with Euclid.

 ### Issues
+TODO: Change all of these issues to proposals

 What is our viewpoint on abuse of the language?
 Should the language be allowed to be abused, like C++?
 Or should abuse be completely disabled?

 Deterministic `point_on` should be implemented somehow.
 We could possibly use a point_on function that seeds the randomness to make it consistently give the same point?